-Please make sure that you apply for the correct program.
+Please make sure that you apply for the correct program and the correct term.
 In addition, it is very important that you list a currently active email address that you check regularly.
 We will use the email address that you list on your application to communicate with you.

 The application for the PhD “Economics” program is available ONLY under the FALL term.
 Make sure to use that application if a PhD is your ultimate goal.
 Students applying to the Masters in Applied Economics program should select the “Applied Economics” application.
 The application for the MA Applied program is also available ONLY under the FALL term.

-Note that these programs are completely separate.
+Note that the PhD Economics and MA Applied Economics are completely separate.
 Admission into one program does not imply admission to the other.
 In addition, courses from one program will not be transferable to the other program.

 You will be asked to submit the following documents.

 Currently the university charges international students a $75.00 application fee; U.S. students do not have any application fee.
 Some departments charge an additional application fee, but at this time the Department of Economics does not charge any additional application fee.
-The Apply Texas website has payment options.
-If you are paying by check or money order, you should make them payable to the University of Houston.
 Do NOT send any money to the department.
-Your application fee, if required, should be mailed to the Office of Admissions unless you pay online with a credit card.
+Your application fee, if required, should be paid online with a credit card.